opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/spark.rst.txt

 or if the cleanup function is called without an active Spark session, this temporary database (and its associated folder) may not be deleted.

+Analytics has a function to delete any of these folders in the current Spark warehouse: :func:`~tmlt.analytics.cleanup.remove_all_temp_tables`.
+As long as your program is single-threaded, it is safe to call this function at any time.

-You can delete this database by deleting its directory from your Spark warehouse directory.
+You can also manually delete this database by deleting its directory from your Spark warehouse directory.
 (If you did not explicitly configure a Spark warehouse directory, look for a directory called ``spark-warehouse``.)